bennewton999/blog2018/content/posts/01-01-2018/index.md

 tags:
     - programming
     - gatsby
+    - graphql
 ---

 I only recently started using [Gatsby](https://www.gatsbyjs.org/) for my website and as is usually the case, I immediately wanted to make modifications.
 I used [Gatsby Material Starter](https://github.com/Vagr9K/gatsby-material-starter) as my starter site and it includes a folder where you can store markdown files for your blog posts, but I needed to showcase my work as well, as that's the main purpose of my site.
-I could have just kept the static HTML of my recent clients from my old site, cut and paste it into the home page template and been done, but since I wanted to learn more about Gatsby and I thought it would make a good post.
+I could have just kept the static HTML of my recent clients from my old site, cut and paste it into the home page template and been done, but since I wanted to learn more about Gatsby and I thought it would make a good post, I figured out how to add a new post type.
+I'm just a couple of weeks into working with [Gatsby](https://www.gatsbyjs.org/), so this may not be the best way, it's just how I did it.
 So I'll take you through the steps I did to add the second post type to my site.
+If you see something I could do differently or betrer, let me know in the comments.
 Here we go..

 ## Add Another Data Source